 Did you know that there are more than 170 museums in Berlin?
-If you are interested in history, culture, arts and you are looking for cheap options, you can visit free museums.
+If you are interested in history, culture, the arts, and are looking for cheap options, you can visit free museums.
 For more information:

 www.visitberlin.de/en/museums-free